Skip to main content

 Primary sources provide firsthand evidence of historical events.
 These include letters, diaries, photographs, speeches, and other documents.
 Many of these are unpublished, one-of-a-kind items.

 A growing number of Primary Sources are available on the web, thanks to digitization projects by libraries, universities, and other agencies.

 The term Primary Sources is occasionally used to mean "empirical research" or "original case studies."
 If you're unsure about the Primary Sources you need for class, please consult with your instructor.

-To locate primary resources, perform an All Fields (Keyword) search on the person, place, event, etc., in combination with one of the following terms:
+To locate primary resources, perform a Keyword search on the person, place, event, etc., in combination with one of the following terms: